 This report summarizes the available data on state-specific lung cancer burden.
 It provides policy makers, researchers, health care practitioners, and anyone committed to ending lung cancer with a one-stop resource for identifying where their state can best focus its resources to decrease the burden of lung cancer.

 Tobacco use is the leading risk factor for lung cancer, accounting for 80 to 90 percent of cases.
 Smoking and second-hand smoke have both been shown to cause lung cancer.
+Radon, a naturally occurring radioactive gas, is the second leading cause of lung cancer and the leading cause among non-smokers.

 The lung cancer incidence rate, or number of new cases diagnosed each year, was 63.0 per 100,000 for the United States overall in 2009-2013.
 Utah had the lowest rate at 29.1, and Kentucky had the highest at 96.8.
 This report shows that, on average, each one point increase in the smoking rate for a state equals an increase of 2.4 points in the lung cancer incidence rate.
 Decreasing the smoking rate through smoking prevention and cessation is the single best way to prevent lung cancer.

 For those ages 55-80 with a heavy smoking history who still smoke or have quit within the last 15 years, screening with annual low-dose CT scans can reduce the lung cancer death rate by up to 20% by detecting tumors at early stages when it is more curable.
 For screening to be most effective, patients must be able to access high-quality centers offering the service, such as those accredited by the American College of Radiology.

 Patients may benefit from a greater number of accredited centers in their state as it can improve the chances of a center being nearby and their ability to get screened.
 Nationally, there are 4.8 accredited lung cancer screening centers per million people.
 Utah had the fewest centers per million people at 0.7, while Delaware had the most at 21.1.
 In comparison, 20.3 centers per million people have earned the American College of Radiology’s designation as Breast Imaging Centers of Excellence.

+Lung cancer has one of the lowest survival rates compared to other commonly diagnosed cancers.
 The percent of people still alive five years after being diagnosed with lung cancer (the survival rate) was 20.0 percent nationally, ranging from 15.9 in Louisiana to 24.0 percent in New York.
-Lung cancer has one of the lowest survival rates compared to other commonly diagnosed cancers.
 Analysis in this report showed that states with more accredited screening centers per capita have higher survival rates, with each additional center per million people being associated with a 0.3 point increase in the lung cancer survival rate.

 One of the reasons overall lung cancer survival rates are so low is because most cases (49.8 percent) are not diagnosed until later stages when the cancer has spread to other organs, treatment is less likely to be curative, and survival is very low (4.5 percent).
 Only 18.9 percent of cases nationally are diagnosed at an early, local stage when survival is a much higher 55.3 percent.